-On February 14, 2008, ETP paid a one-time distribution related to the four-month transition period ended December 31, 2007 of \$1.125 per Common Unit (\$3.375 per Limited Partner Unit annualized) to Unitholders of record as of the close of business on February 1, 2008 (an increase of \$0.075 per unit on an annualized basis).
+On February 14, 2008, we paid a one-time distribution related to the four-month transition period ended December 31, 2007 of \$1.125 per Common Unit (\$3.375 per Limited Partner Unit annualized) to Unitholders of record as of the close of business on February 1, 2008 (an increase of \$0.075 per unit on an annualized basis).
+Our General Partner's Incentive Distribution Rights entitle it to receive incentive distributions to the extent that quarterly distributions to our Unitholders exceed \$0.275 per unit (which amount represents \$1.10 per unit on an annualized basis).